khylo/CourseNotes/cloud/aws/storage.md

 * Sql
 * MySql
 * PostgresSql
 * Aurora   ..
-2 copies of data contained in each AZ with min of 3 AZ's => 6 copies of data If you want more copies of DB server running, can create Aurora replaics 2 types of replicas A/ Aurora replicas (up to 15), mysql read replicas (5)
+2 copies of data contained in each AZ with min of 3 AZ's => *6 copies of data* If you want more *copies of DB server running*, can create Aurora replaics 2 types of replicas A/ Aurora replicas (up to 15), mysql read replicas (5) Aurora => self healing
 * Maria DB

-Can turn on MultiAZ And read replicas
+*Can turn on MultiAZ And read replicas.*
+Multi AZ is an option in console.
+When you turn it on it creates backup in seperate AZ and failsover to it (including DNS update).
+Can also manually failover.
 Read Replica is good for increasing performance
 Can have read replicas of read replicas
 Up to 5 read replicas

 ## NoSql
 * DynamoDB   ..
-Push butotn scaling (easier than RDS) without downtime SSD storage..
+Push button scaling (easier than RDS) without downtime SSD storage..
 3 geographic data centers
-Eventual Consistent or strong consistent options
+2 options.
+1/ Eventual Consistent or 2/ strongly consistent options
 * Neptune .. graphDb

 ## OLAP ..
 RedShift